 How GET Works

 The GET Program is Washington's 529 prepaid college tuition plan that helps families with young children save for future higher education expenses.
-The program is currently closed to new unit sales in response to the College Affordability Act, which lowered to tuition at Washington’s public higher education institutions for the 2015-16 and 2016-17 academic years.
+The program is temporarily closed to new enrollments and unit sales in response to the College Affordability Program, which lowered tuition at Washington’s public higher education institutions for the 2015-16 and 2016-17 academic years.

 - How does GET continue to protect customer account values after two-year payout value is unfrozen?

 - What is the impact of decreasing tuition rates on GET’s funded status and future unit price?

 - What are some alternatives and impacts for changing the program’s distribution policy from tuition and fees to a cost of attendance metric?

 - What is the feasibility and impact of establishing a 529 college savings plan?

 - What are some potential alternatives and impacts for whether the state penalty for withdrawal should be changed?